stellar/xdrgen/README.md

 Xdrgen presently supports three output languages:  ruby, javacript, and golang:

 - ruby: complete support
-- javascript: buggy and experimental
+- javascript: complete but only lightly exercised
 - golang: buggy and experimental

 Testing is _very_ sparse, but will improve over time.